-The hepatitis B and chickenpox vaccines are offered to all students in grade 6.
-The human papillomavirus (HPV) vaccine is offered to female students.
+The hepatitis B, chickenpox (varicella), and human papillomavirus (HPV) vaccine are offered to all students in grade 6.

-It is important to keep a record of all immunizations that your child has received, and to ensure that they have had all doses of the recommended childhood vaccines that they are eligible for.
-If you have any questions, please speak with your health care provider or visit www.immunizebc.ca for more information.
+It is important to keep a record of all immunizations that your child has received.
+Make sure that they have had all doses of the recommended childhood vaccines that they are eligible for.
+If you have any questions, please speak with your health care provider or visit ImmunizeBC: www.immunizebc.ca/.

 What is the hepatitis B vaccine?